 Go straight to the details

-Employee warning letters should be simple, precise, and to the point.
+The letters should be simple, precise, and to the point.
 The identified infractions must be made clear from the start such that the employee does not misinterpret the message.
 Bringing up other matters may make it hard for the employee to focus on what is important and what they need to do to get back on track.
 The allegations should be detailed using short sentences, and a professional tone must be maintained throughout the letter to avoid conflicts with the employee.

-Mention previous verbal or written warnings
+Mention previous verbal or written notices

-If there is a record of previous warnings, include them in the warning letter if they are fairly recent (preferably within the past 5 years) and somehow related to the conduct in the current discipline.
+If there is a record of previous warnings, include them in the letter if they are fairly recent (preferably within the past 5 years) and somehow related to the conduct in the current discipline.

 Include disciplinary action

-Employee warning letters rarely contain any binding disciplinary action.
+These letters rarely contain any binding disciplinary action.
 However, the document should highlight the consequences that may be forthcoming for the employee if they repeat the same mistakes in the future.
 If any action is taken against the employee as punishment for their disorderly conduct, it should also be detailed in the letter.

 Offer a solution

-A warning letter to an employee should not only serve to reprimand the employee for their unacceptable behavior or performance, but it should also include an action plan to help the employee do better down the line.
+It should not only serve to reprimand the employee for their unacceptable behavior or performance, but it should also include an action plan to help the employee do better down the line.
 This prevents hostility between the company and the employee, ensuring that both sides benefit from the situation.

 Don’ts